AssoDePicche/useful-css-tooltips/README.md

 - [ ] left
 - [ ] right

+## Live preview

+You can see how it works by clicking [here](https://useful-css-tooltips.netlify.app/).

 ## How to Install

 Clone the repository on your device and open the `index.html` file in your favorite browser.
 The css classes are located [here](src/style/style.css).